DarraghReid/just_jokes/TESTING.md

 ![Your Favourites](static/images/jj-favourites.png)
     * All jokes, apart from jokes that have been uploaded by the user themselves (unless the user in an admin), will have an add to favourites/heart icon displayed on their cards.
 Upon clicking, the colour of the icon will change, indicating that the joke was successfully added to the user's list of favourites..

-    The joke will be updated in the database, where the user's name will be added to a MongoDB array that displays the names off all the user's who have added this joke to their list of favourites.
+    The joke will be updated in the database, where the user's name will be added to a MongoDB array that displays the names of all the user's who have added this joke to their list of favourites.

     All of the jokes in the user's list of favourites can be found in one place in the "Your Favourites" section of the user's profile.